 Word of Caution:

 Do not expect this to have the same texture or density as traditional banana bread.
-Instead, you’re aiming for a very soft loaf that borders on firm custard.
+Instead, you’re aiming for a soft loaf that borders on a very firm custard.
 It sounds strange but you’re essentially making a baked banana omelet since the coconut and almond flour doesn’t have enough starch to hold things together beyond that.
 However, the bread will stand, even rise a bit, and will undoubtedly look like ‘bread’.

 Give this recipe a go and let me know what you think in the comments below.